Svyyyaaat/hyprland-plugins/README.md

 };
 ```

-The `inputs.hyprland.follows` guarantees the plugins will always be built using
+The `inputs.hyprland.follows` guarantees the plugin will always be built using
 your locked Hyprland version, thus you will never get version mismatches that
 lead to errors.

-After that's done, you can use the plugins with the Home Manager module like
+After that's done, you can use the plugin with the Home Manager module like
 this:

 ```nix